ArnoVel/structure-identification/readme.md

 ### SLOPE

-We are currently implementing SLOPE in python, allowing both Numpy & PyTorch datatypes.
+We are currently [re-implementing SLOPE](causal/slope) in python, allowing both Numpy & PyTorch datatypes.
+An example of the SLOPE fit for 13 basis functions can be found [in this folder](tests/data/fitting/slope)